-This article describes attempts Roy Howard made to find out what caused the False Armistice, and the information he collected about it from sundry sources.
-A companion article relates how Arthur Hornblow, who met Howard in Brest on 7 November 1918, separately acquired information about the Jackson False Armistice Telegram.
-Combined, their findings (which they seem not to have shared with each other) throw some light on the false armistice news that circulated in France on 7 November 1918.
+This article describes Roy Howard’s attempts to find out what caused the False Armistice, and the archived information he collected about it from sundry sources.
+A companion article relates how Arthur Hornblow, who met Howard in Brest, was given information about the Jackson False Armistice Telegram.
+Combined, their findings (which they seem not to have shared with each other) mostly concern the 7 November 1918 afternoon false armistice news.

 Howard’s search and its results

 Letters in his archive show that Howard had some early promising leads.
-For during the first nine months after the war ended, he acquired information about four official armistice messages that were transmitted from France on 7 November 1918, and five that were allegedly transmitted (and are not in the published official records).
+For during the first nine months after the Armistice, he obtained details about four official armistice messages that were actually transmitted, and five that were allegedly transmitted on 7 November 1918.

-Of the five allegedly transmitted, two were to the Navy Department in Washington, DC, from Admiral Wilson in Brest, and two were to the State Department from Special Representative Edward House in Paris.
-Howard had found out about these by early December 1918.
-The fifth, also to the State Department, was from the American Ambassador in Paris, William Sharp, but it is not certain when Howard became aware of this one.
+Of the five alleged messages, two were to the Navy Department from Admiral Wilson in Brest, and two were to the State Department from Special Representative Edward House in Paris.
+Howard had information about these by early December 1918.
+The fifth was to the State Department from the American Ambassador in Paris, William Sharp, but it is not certain when Howard first had the information about this one.
 And it has not been possible to verify the authenticity of any of them.

-Howard probably already knew about the Admiral Wilson and Edward House alleged cablegrams before a meeting took place between him and Josephus Daniels at the Navy Department in late November 1918, and it is assumed that he discussed them there with Daniels to no avail.
+Howard may already have acquired these supposed Wilson and House messages before a meeting he had with Josephus Daniels at the Navy Department in late November 1918.
+If he had, it is assumed that he asked Daniels about them.

-Soon after returning from France, Howard had a meeting with Daniels (in private life, a newspaper proprietor and Associated Press subscriber) ostensibly “to express his appreciation” for Admiral Wilson’s exoneration of him and UP from blame for the false armistice news.
-But his main purpose, more likely, was to question Daniels about the Jackson Armistice Telegram Wilson received from Paris, Wilson’s alleged reports to Daniels on 7 November, and no doubt some other False Armistice events.
+Howard wanted to see Daniels (in private life, a newspaper proprietor and Associated Press (AP) subscriber) ostensibly “to express his appreciation” for Admiral Wilson’s statement exonerating him and United Press from blame for the false armistice misinformation.
+FTNT?
+But it is more likely that his main purpose was to question Daniels about the Jackson Armistice Telegram to Wilson, the alleged messages Wilson sent to Daniels on 7 November (if he already had them), and other False Armistice events.

-A few days after the meeting, Daniels confided to an Associated Press Superintendent something of what had occurred and of his annoyance at Howard’s attitude:
+A few days after the meeting, Daniels confided to an AP Press Superintendent something of what had occurred and of his annoyance at Howard’s attitude:

 “Howard came here with the statement which Admiral Wilson had given him, and I told him that it did not lessen his responsibility a bit.
 I said to Howard ‘you fell down, you are in the hole.
 Admiral Wilson fell down in saying anything to you at all and you fell down to a pretty (sic) when you transmitted what he said as a flat statement.
-The best thing you can do about it is to shut up and let the newspapers and the American people forget about it if they can.’5 Not the type of response Howard was hoping or expecting to receive.
+The best thing you can do about it is to shut up and let the newspapers and the American people forget about it if they can.’
+5

 “Upon my return to the United States I learned that no news had been published here of the fact that celebrations of the signing of the armistice took place on Nov.
 7 at practically all the army and naval bases on the French coast.